By use case

 So, whatever feedback method you opt for, remember that the more time and effort you put into gathering the feedback, the better the quality of that feedback tends to be — while always making sure to close the feedback loop.
 Better quality feedback leads to more valuable web store improvements, which together with a closed feedback loop leads to happier customers.

-At Sana Commerce, we’ve already done our own research into what your B2B customers want from their buying experience.
-We surveyed 560 B2B buyers who purchase from manufacturers, wholesalers and distributors, to understand their priorities, challenges and preferences.
+We’ve already done our own research into what your B2B customers want from their buying experience.
+We commissioned Sapio Research to survey 560 B2B buyers who purchase from manufacturers, wholesalers, and distributors, to understand their priorities, challenges, and preferences.
 Discover our findings and advice on how to meet their needs and how you will benefit: download our B2B Buying Process 2019 Report: How to Meet Buyers’ Demand for (Better) B2B E-Commerce.